|02/12/2022||TOW2232||01:10L||18:30-22:10 1/12.CHECK IN WILL CLOSE PROMPTLY 3 HRS BEFORE DEPARTURE||infoSOUTH ATLANTIC SCHEDULE - DELAYED FROM 1/12|

 Families wishing to reserve rooms at the Gateway House will be allocated inter-joining rooms, and cots are available for small infants.
 Please note: there are no tea and coffee making facilities within the rooms.

 Rooms will be available from 1600 hrs, however if you arrive before this time, there are lounges available with televisions and tea and coffee facilities (with a charitable donation).
 On arrival at the Gateway House, passengers must have their ID available to be checked against the relevant manifests.

 There is no baggage storage available at the Gateway House under any circumstances.
 Please do not ask reception to store your baggage as it will be declined.
 Do not leave baggage unattended in accordance with Station security measures.

 MT transport will be provided from the Gateway House to the Air Terminal 4.5 hours before the scheduled flight departure time.
 Reception will have the most up to date departure times for your information.
 Transport can divert via the Station Armoury if required.
 For inbound passengers, transport to the Car Hire area can also be requested.

 Personal weapons can be stored in the Station Armoury overnight if you arrive between 7am-9pm, outside of these times your weapon can be stored at the MPGS Guardroom.

 Air Terminal Facilities

-Due to the current Covid-19 limitations, passengers are advised that there are limited facilities available within the Air Terminal.
-This includes reduced Cost Cutter shop opening hours; however, several vending machines and a Costa machine is available.
-We apologise for any inconvenience this may cause you during your visit.
+Passengers are advised that there are limited facilities available within the Air Terminal.
+This includes a Cost Cutter shop, several vending machines and a Costa Coffee machine.

 The following facilities are also available within the Air Terminal: